 The University of Sydney Business School is a world-class business school at the forefront of global business and management education.
 They offer students access to industry partners and the broader business community with an emphasis on the clear vision of business today.
 Their people are industry leaders, dedicated to the highest quality teaching and to ground-breaking research, with a passion for creating tomorrow’s world business leaders.

-For several years, joint scholarships (co-funded by SUSF and the Business School) are offered to high-achieving candidates who are Elite Athlete Program members and enrolled in a Business School degree.
+For several years, this partnership (co-funded by SUSF and the Business School) has offered support to high-achieving candidates who are Elite Athlete Program members and enrolled in a Business School degree.

 The residential colleges within The University of Sydney provide wonderful places for Sydney Uni student athletes to call home.
 They provide environments that facilitate learning and growth and support student athletes to develop important qualities that translate into their academic and sporting achievements.